 I recently traveled to Boston to attend the International Fundraising Conference at the Boston Convention Center.
-This was my first extended stay in Boston and I was excited to see some of what the city had to offer.
-Boston, as you might know, is well known for its craft beer scene, which on this visit I was not able to fully take advantage of, but will do so on the next.
+This was my first extended stay in Boston and I was excited to see some of what the city offered.
+Boston, as you might know, is well known for its craft beer scene, which on this visit I could not fully take advantage of, but will do so on the next.

 Night Shift Brewing